BMTLab/nuget-package-checker/README.md

 :x: The job will terminate with an error if no package is found.

-## Supports
+## Compatibility
 | Ubuntu    | Windows |       MacOS |
 |:----------|:-------:|------------:|
 | :white_check_mark:  |  :white_check_mark:  | :white_check_mark: |

+> [!IMPORTANT]
+> When you're using self-hosted runners, please make sure you have Node.js v20 installed!

-### Contributing
+## Contributing
 Please feel free to contribute or let me know if you find a bug.
-Also any ideas for improvement would be appreciated :innocent:
+Also, any ideas for improvement would be appreciated :innocent: